MOHAMEDHALBES/rtfm/guidelines/app-design.md

 ## Requirements for apps with advertising

-Before enabling of showing of ads, you need to get explicit consent of user to (usually it is enabled in frameworks and libraries of popular ad networks):
+Before enabling of showing of ads, you need to get explicit consent of user to (usually it is included in frameworks and libraries of popular ad networks):

-- Collect their identifiers to show personalised ads
+- Collect their identifiers to show personalised ads.
-- DO NOT collect their identifiers and show them non-personalised ads
+- DO NOT collect their identifiers and show them non-personalised ads.